 Capture the Work of Virtual Participants and Meetings

-With the few exceptions noted, most of the FAST technique is immediately transferrable to the virtual world.
+With the few exceptions noted, most of the MG RUSH technique is immediately transferrable to the virtual world.
 Some additional differences in the video-presence mode include:

 - Before bio-breaks, insert a quick “Plus/ Delta” and ask for immediate feedback.